Translate:

 "...plenty of new images about familiar events, from Kennedy's 1962 speech at Rice University--part of a trip that also included stops in Huntsville, Cape Canaveral, and the McDonnell plant in St. Louis--as well as lesser-known events, like a trip to New Mexico and Nevada in 1962 to review efforts to develop nuclear engines for space applications." -- Jeff Foust, The Space Review

-This is the story of the people and events of Projects Mercury and Gemini, told through hundreds of unpublished and rare color and black-and-white photographs.
-Unlike other publications, which have illustrated the Space Race with well-known and easily accessible images, this history draws from the authors' private library of more than 125,000 high-resolution photos of the first two U.S. manned space programs from 1961 to 1966.
+This is the story of the people and events involved in Projects Mercury and Gemini, illustrated through hundreds of unpublished and rare color and black-and-white photographs.
+Unlike other publications that have depicted the Space Race with familiar and easily accessible images, this history relies on the authors' extensive private library of over 125,000 high-resolution photos documenting the first two U.S. manned space programs from 1961 to 1966.

-Collected over a lifetime from public and private sources--including NASA archives, fellow photo collectors, retired NASA and news photographers, and auction houses--the images document American space missions of the Cold War era more comprehensively than ever before.
-Devoting a chapter to each flight for the first time, the authors also include richly-detailed captions, providing new insight into one of America's greatest triumphs.
+Collected throughout a lifetime from both public and private sources—including NASA archives, fellow photo collectors, retired NASA and news photographers, and auction houses—these images offer a more comprehensive view of American space missions during the Cold War era than ever before.
+For the first time, each flight is devoted a chapter, and the authors include richly-detailed captions that provide new insights into one of America's greatest triumphs.

 “[Bisney and Pickering] have collected an impressive selection of photographs.
 The book’s massive assortment . . . does a wonderful job of illustrating the culture and experience of the space race.”—mentalfloss.com